Xpiri/Xpiri/README.md

 I'm Federico, a junior data scientist and aspirant researcher 📈 from Italy .
 Welcome to my github page!

 * :closed_book: My main interests are:
-    *   Statistical modeling, Machine learning and Deep learning
+    *   Statistical modeling, Machine learning and Deep learning (NLP, CV)
     *   Explainable AI and Causality in Deep learning
     *   Statistics and Biostatistics
     *   Data Visualization